Merzasphor/MWSE/docs/source/lua/type/tes3gameSetting.rst

     The filename of the mod that owns this object.

 `type`_ (`string`_)
+    Read-only.
 The type of the variable, either 'i', 'f', or 's'.

 `value`_ (`number`_, `string`_)
     The value of the GMST.